 Jesse Lockwood Kreitzer (b.
 1985) is a filmmaker from Marlboro, Vermont whose interests include rural storytelling, ancestry, and folk cultures.
-Using genealogy and archival materials as creative conduit, Kreitzer's documentary and narrative films explore the fragility of memory, lineage and tradition.
-His films have screened at film festivals, galleries and museums worldwide including The National Gallery of Art, The Museum of the Moving Image, Biografilm, Raindance, Oldenburg International, Camden International, Ashland Independent, IFFBoston, Woodstock, Atlanta and Denver Film Festivals, among others.
-In 2016, Kreitzer was awarded the James Goldstone Award for Emerging Vermont Filmmaker by the Vermont International Film Foundation.
+Using genealogy and archival materials as creative conduit, Kreitzer's documentary and narrative films explore the fragility and preservation of memory, lineage and tradition.
+His Oscar®-qualifying and regional Emmy® award-winning films have screened at film festivals, galleries and museums worldwide including The National Gallery of Art, The Museum of the Moving Image, Biografilm, Raindance, Oldenburg International, Camden International, Ashland Independent, IFFBoston, Woodstock, Atlanta and Denver Film Festivals, among others.
+Kreitzer received his MFA, summa cum laude, in Cinema and Comparative Literature from the University of Iowa, and his BA, magna cum laude, in Visual & Media Arts from Emerson College.
+Kreitzer was the recipient of the Vermont International Film Foundation's James Goldstone Award for Emerging Vermont Filmmaker in 2016.

 Seven Days, Vermont Filmmaker to Create Film on Elder Care